 BOOK NEWS FOR IMMEDIATE RELEASE:

-Emma I. Hansen will sign copies of her highly anticipated book on Thursday, June 14 from 4–6 PM at the Buffalo Bill Center of the West.
-Copies are available for purchase on-site at the museum store, Legend’s Bookstore in Cody, WY, and Amazon.com.
+Emma I. Hansen signs copies of her highly anticipated book on Thursday, June 14, 4–6 p.m. at the Buffalo Bill Center of the West.

 Hansen explains: “A highlight of my experience as Curator, and later, Senior Curator, of the Plains Indian Museum of the Buffalo Bill Center of the West was the acquisition of and opportunity to research and interpret the renowned Paul Dyck Plains Indian Buffalo Culture Collection.
 The Paul Dyck Collection had been characterized by Native American art specialists as one of the most comprehensive privately held assemblages of Plains Indian artistry and related historical materials documenting the lives and cultures of the Native people of the Great Plains.”